emsifa/evo/README.md

 ### Accessing Request Value

-In Evo, you can access request value by attaching attributes such as `Query`, `Cookie`, `Header`, `Param`, `Body`, etc to your method parameters.
-Then Evo will automatically inject corresponding value to your parameters.
+In Evo, you can access request value by attaching request attributes such as `Query`, `Cookie`, `Header`, `Param`, `Body`, etc to your method parameters.
+Then Evo will automatically inject corresponding value to attached parameter.
 Evo will also automatically validate and cast the value according to parameter type and definition.

 Before using those attributes, make sure you have import their full class names.